 Right after the installation and activation, you will see AIOWPM appear in the menu on the left.
 Click on the ‘Export’ sub menu and you will see a range of settings that can be used to configure an appropriate export of your website.

 Scroll down the page and you’ll see a green menu that allows you to specify the destination of your exported website archive.
 The obvious choice is ‘File’ which means you can download the export directly to your computer and from there it can be stored wherever you wish for safekeeping.

-Its no surprise that the All-in-One WP Migration plugin is so popular.
-It’s super easy to use and of course free!
+It’s no surprise that All-in-One WP Migration is so popular.
+It’s an easy-to-use and free WordPress backup plugin!

 BackWPup – WordPress Backup Plugin

 The BackWPup plugin is a popular choice for backing up your WordPress website with 700,000 downloads at the time of writing.
 Unlike All-in-One WP Migration, BackWPup’s sole focus is on creating a backup archive of your website that can be sent to a storage location of your choice including Dropbox and Amazon S3.

 Once you’ve downloaded and installed BackWPup, head to the plugin’s menu that appears in the left-hand menu of your WordPress Admin.